How to Make Money Blogging CONSISTENTLY

 There’s nothing I enjoy more than doing the dishes or whatever and seeing an email pop-up that says “Congratulations you’ve made an affiliate sale.”

-Right now I get 36,972 people a month coming to my website from Google (Organic Search).
+Right now I get over 100,000 people per month coming to my website from Google (Organic Search).

-Google is more targeted traffic which is better for conversions.
+You want traffic from Google because it’s targeted traffic which is better for conversions.
 I even make more in my ad revenue because users spend more time on my articles from Google.

 I was hoping more people searched for that question so I kept searching for different questions that had a higher search volume.
 After playing around I landed on this one,

-I much rather spend my time writing an epic article on How to Make Money Blogging with a chance of 27,100 people reading it a month than 1,900.
+I much rather spend my time writing an epic article on How to Make Money Blogging with a chance of 27,100 people reading it per month than 1,900.

 So I changed my focus on this article, even though I’m still talking about how to get traffic to your website right now.
 I’m very intentional about what I write.